Microsoft’s Imagine Cup Spotlights the Importance of Diversity in Innovation

 3. Through targeted investments, programs, and/or events, tech companies can lift up diverse and underrepresented communities, especially women of color, in the tech sector.

-Tech companies work every day to solve impossible problems, and the Reboot Tech Coalition’s mission capitalizes on collective attention to address a systemic issue that plagues the entire sector: excluding the critical perspectives of underrepresented women of color from seats at the table.
+Tech companies work every day to solve impossible problems, and the Reboot Tech Coalition’s mission capitalizes on collective attention to address a systemic issue that plagues the entire sector: excluding the critical perspectives of Black, Latina, and Native American women from seats at the table.
 Although not specifically focused on women of color, programs like the Imagine Cup competition bring together diverse perspectives and give students early opportunities to delve into the intricacies of a career in tech—for example, taking advantage of Microsoft technology to track misinformation, assist Alzheimer’s patients and their caregivers, and help those who have lost their ability to speak rediscover their voice.
 Through this competition, Microsoft demonstrates the difference a large tech company can make by encouraging students around the world to engage in technological innovation.